 Students who have interrupted their education from UNC Asheville and are returning after an absence of one or more semesters also must submit a tuition deposit of \$150 by the appropriate deadline for readmission.

 Housing Deposit

 A \$150 housing deposit is required to reserve a room in a residence hall.
 This deposit is applied to the student's housing costs for the first semester of residence at UNC Asheville.
-Questions about financial hardships regarding the deposit should be directed to Residential Education, Housing and Student Life Operations at reslife@unca.edu.

 12 • EXPENSES AND PAYMENTS